Oikio/clean-architecture-fe/readme.md

 # UseCases
 UseCases are streams, which might be subscribed to Dispatcher
-UseCases can be reactive for anything provided in DI UseCases should contain just business logic.
+UseCases can be reactive for anything provided in DI (e.g. reaction on state change without dispatcher) ?UseCases should dispatch action
+UseCases should contain just business logic.
 UseCases should know nothing about outer scope, but contracts.
 UseCases can invoke intents, but try to keep it inside one domain of useCases